Tarski neuromorphic chip render

 See it classify digits

-A 7x7 pixel image goes in as analog voltages.
-Spikes come out.
+A 6×6 pixel image goes in as rate-coded current. spikes come out.
 The neuron that fires most wins.
-The whole thing runs on microwatts.
+The analogue core runs on microjoules.

 Tarski Chip